Mail Fraud

-Scammers are imitating Forrester and/or asserting that Forrester is associated with a Walmart “Secret Shopper” program.
+Scammers are imitating Forrester and/or asserting that Forrester is associated with a Walmart/CVS “Secret/Mystery Shopper” program.
 Forrester is in no way associated with these programs.
-Scammers are sending fraudulent solicitations, mostly via mail, under the pretense of having consumers evaluate the retail experience.
-This scam is accompanied by a fake check made out for a large sum of money and asks the recipient to cash the check and purchase Walmart gift cards.
-If you receive one of these solicitations, you should not cash the check under any circumstances.
+Scammers are sending fraudulent solicitations, via email and mail, under the pretense of having consumers evaluate the retail experience.
+The scam promises to reimburse mystery shoppers for completing the assignment.
+If you receive one of these solicitations, do not participate.

 Poor grammar